mogomo/vertica-exact-sum-udx/README.md

 - Perform extensive testing under expected workload conditions, and
 - Review Vertica’s documentation regarding UDx development and NUMERIC precision handling.

-By using this software, you agree that you assume full responsibility for any outcomes.

 ---